Hunger & Hope:

-In Rick Steves’ latest documentary Hunger and Hope: Lessons from Ethiopia and Guatemala, Rick tours both Ethiopia and Guatemala.
+In Rick Steves’ 2020 documentary Hunger and Hope: Lessons from Ethiopia and Guatemala, Rick tours both Ethiopia and Guatemala.
 Neither trip is your typical tourist excursion.
 Instead, Rick explains that while much work has been done to stem world hunger—since 1990, the number of people living in extreme poverty has dropped by more than half—there are still about 1 billion people living in extreme poverty.
 Then, Rick tours Ethiopia and Guatemala as examples of countries where poverty and hunger rates are high—but so are hopes for prosperity.

 What gives Rick so much hope?
 Rick says it's the efforts of nonprofits like Agros, local governments, international aid and policy, and hard-working local people that make change possible.

 Agros International is featured in the film as an example of a nonprofit making significant and innovative strides toward ending world hunger.
 Agros breaks the cycle of poverty and creates paths to prosperity for farming families in rural Central America—including Guatemala—by implementing programs in four key opportunity areas: land ownership, market-led agriculture, financial empowerment, and health & well-being.